 Recovering from a disaster is difficult.
-The Government of Alberta makes it easier by providing financial assistance after emergencies and disasters like floods that cause uninsurable loss and damage.
+The Government of Alberta makes it easier by providing financial assistance through a conditional grant program after emergencies and disasters that cause uninsurable loss and damage.

-Disaster financial assistance can be accessed after a municipality applies for, and is approved for a Disaster Recovery Program (DRP) on behalf of their residents.
-Once a program is created, residents and other applicants can then apply for financial assistance.
-A state of local emergency does not have to be declared in order to receive financial assistance under a DRP.
+Disaster financial assistance may be accessed after a municipality applies for a Disaster Recovery Program on behalf of their residents.
+Once a program is created, residents and other applicants may then apply for financial assistance.
+A state of local emergency does not have to be declared in order to receive financial assistance under a Disaster Recovery Program.

 Not all disasters qualify for the program.
 To qualify the disaster must: